 Chopping the Job

 The traditional chopping methods include sawing, shearing, or chiseling.
 Sawing is the use of a blade, chain, or wire to make cuts in metal.
-Sheet metal fabrication tools used for sawing can include: hacksaw, chop saw, jig saw, and band saw.
-Shearing is the use of a sheet metal fabrication tool that functions like a pair of scissors, including: alligator shear, bench shear, guillotine, power shears, throatless shears, and tin snips.
-Chiseling is a sheet metal fabrication tool that comes in variety of shapes with the designed goal of pushing through sheet metal.
+Sheet metal fabrication tools used for sawing can include: hacksaw, chop saw, jigsaw, and band saw.
+Shearing is the use of a sheet metal fabrication tool that functions as a pair of scissors, including alligator shear, bench shear, guillotine, power shears, throat-less shears, and tin snips.
+Chiseling is a sheet metal fabrication tool that comes in a variety of shapes with the designed goal of pushing through sheet metal.
 For metalworking, chisels are typically designed to work with either cold or hot metals.
-Across all of these chopping sheet metal fabrication tools are variations of the power source of these tools (either manual or powered).
+Across all of these chopping sheets, metal fabrication tools are variations of the power source of these tools (either manual or powered).

 Torching is a form of chopping which relies on the principles of welding.
 Torching consists of two major forms of hand-held torches: oxy-fueled and plasma torches.
 Oxy-fueled torches combine oxygen with a fuel gas to maintain a heat that cuts through metal by melting it.
 Plasma torches are a similar product but instead of relying on the relationship between oxygen and particular gases, this cutting torch relies on the heat produced by turning a gas into a plasma (a state of matter comparable to the sun!).